dev-chriss/lumen54-jwt/README.md

 This is a demo for lumen 5.4 REST api.

-For frontend example, im using [Vuejs 2.2](https://github.com/chrissetyawan/vuejs2-hybrid/)
+For frontend example, im using [Vuejs 2.2](https://github.com/chrissetyawan/vuejs2-hybrid/) hybrid

 ## FEATURE